michaelarn0ld/dotfiles-linux/README.md

-# Dotfiles
+# Linux Dotfiles

-Dotfiles is a backup repository containing command line scripts and configuration settings for bash, vim, and other aspects of my linux system.
+Linux Dotfiles is a backup repository containing configuration settings for bash, vim, and other so-called "dotfiles" on my Linux system.

 ## Usage